 My name is Joe Hirschfeld.
-I'm about to get married, so in a few weeks my name will be Joseph Hirschfeld-Patrick.
 This is my website.
 I used to not have anything here, but then I realized that I really should have something here as the homepage of who I am.
 I like fast and efficient computer projects that just work, and I decided my website should follow the same methodology.
 Everyone should have somewhere to tell the world who they are, so here is mine.

 Here is my resume.
-I am looking for full-time employment after May 2019.
+I recently took a job with Facebook as a Production Engineer.
 I have a wide range of experience, from embedded development and circuit design all the way to Kubernetes cluster management and high performance computing.
 When I work I want to make something that helps the world function better.
 I enjoy embedded and low-level development, networking, efficient computing, and complex data storage.

 I worked at Xetron on co-op primarily as an embedded engineer from January to May of 2018.
 I wrote embedded firmware and drivers which efficiently used the ARM Cortex-M4 and the associated peripherals in a way which was power efficient yet was able to achieve the goal of the system with high performance.
 I was contributed to embedded designs, and was in the design approval group for my project.
 Before this co-op, I had minimal embedded experience and learned all of what I needed on the job.
 During my time, I exceeded the expectations of even a full time employee in both my work quantity and quality.